Jazzcort/CS5008_homework05/Report.md

 For example: 1, 2, 3, 4, 5, 6, 7, 8, 9

 If we apply Bubble to this array, in the second for-loop of this algorithm, we don't have to do any swaps at all.
 In this case, we reduce the runtime of swapping elements from the total runtime.
-In addition, if we add a boolean variable in the first for-loop to check if there are any swaps happening or nothing at all, we can optimize the Time Complexity to $O(n)$ for the best case.
+In addition, if we add a boolean variable in the first for-loop to check if there are any swaps happening or nothing at all in the second for-loop, we can optimize the Time Complexity to $O(n)$ for the best case.

 For the Insertion Sort, we only need to compare "i"th element with "i - 1"th element for every insertion because "i"th element is always bigger than "i - 1"th element in a ascending array.
+In this case, the Time Complexity is reduced to $O(n)$

 #### 3.4 Memory Considerations